“Luxurious lakeside rentals (sleeping 5-10) in the Cotswolds, with superb spa, indoor pool, private chefs, sailing, forest trails and much more”

 - Washing machine

 All the houses come with superbly equipped kitchens, usually open-plan to the dining-living area for sociable cooking.
 Some have kitchen islands with bar stool seating, others feature a homely Aga or a huge pull-out wine cooler for chilled celebrations; but most importantly they're never short of sharp knives or mixers or stacks of crockery.
-In good weather you can eat outside on the lake-facing deck; most have a BBQ, too.
+In good weather you can eat outside on the lake-facing deck; most have a BBQ and The Glasshouse even boasts its own wood-fired pizza oven on the roof terrace.

 Or you can book a private chef to whip up fabulous food at fair prices.
 Our dinner with Michelin-trained Jay Halford was an absolute highlight.
 Seared scallops on creamed peas and pancetta crisps, overnight-roasted lamb medallion with perfectly caramelised spring veg - all of it was light, nutritious and ambrosially delicious.
 Jay's mission is to make healthy, often raw, food taste fantastic, and his 'pinacolada' dessert (pineapple gel, mango sorbet, coconut parfait and black sesame salad) is proof of the pudding: pure bottled fruitiness.
 If you can book Jay, I urge you to do so.